 - Wednesday-Friday afternoons were dedicated to learning about tea and it’s creation.

-- In the evening of the same days, volunteers helped local Vietnamese adults practice English.
+- In the evening of the same days, volunteers would teach English to Vietnamese adults.

 - The weekends were dedicated to helping children and collaborating with Mr. Shen on social media.